Custody Disputes and DCP&P Investigations in New Jersey

 DYFS Defense Lawyers with offices in Hackensack, NJ

 The Division of Child Protection and Permanency (“DCP&P”), formerly known as DYFS, oftentimes becomes involved with families that are going through the divorce process or are embroiled in a custody dispute.
 In fact, sometimes one parent will accuse the other parent of child abuse or neglect in an attempt to prevent the other parent from having custody of their children.
 Those circumstances are never easy and can be very stressful to manage because custody disputes are difficult enough on their own, let alone being further complicated by a DCP&P investigation.
-If you are getting divorced or you are fighting for custody of your children and DCP&P is now investigating you as the result of an allegation of child abuse or neglect, contact the experienced DCP&P defense attorneys at the Tormey Law Firm to discuss your situation.
+If you are getting divorced or you are fighting for custody of your children and DCP&P is now investigating you as the result of an allegation of child abuse or neglect, contact the experienced DCP&P defense attorneys at our firm to discuss your situation.

 Here is a review from one of our many satisfied DCPP (DYFS) clients: